Snowbird Guide: Where to go and what to do in Arizona - RV Travel

 Glendale made the list because of the Arizona Cardinals’ games.

-In Peoria, the Peoria Sports Complex is home to lots of events and Prescott is great for its open space nature preserves.
+In Peoria, the Peoria Sports Complex is home to lots of events, and Prescott is great for its open space nature preserves.